Happy List

-The Happy List is a list of 100 people in the United Kingdom "who give back, volunteer, and who make Britain a better balanced, happier country."
-In 2017, the list was reduced and has featured 50 people since then.
+The Happy List is a list of 50 people in the United Kingdom "who give back, volunteer, and who make Britain a better balanced, happier country."
+Previously featuring 100 people, the list was reduced in 2017 and featured 50 afterwards.
 It was published annually in April by the Independent on Sunday, a British national Sunday newspaper, between 2008 until 2022.
 No further lists have been published since 2022.

 The BBC welcomed the first Happy List as "an antidote" to the Sunday Times Rich List, a longer-standing institution, which is published on the same day.
 Following widespread comment in the UK and abroad, the Independent announced a week later that it would make the Happy List an annual fixture.
 The Wall Street Journal floated the idea of a Happy List for the United States, but this was not taken up.

 The newspaper accepts that the list is an artificial exercise, but seeks to celebrate people representing much-needed values, in the hope that they will be seen as role models.